What is an Orthopedist?

 Orthopedic doctors (also known as orthopedic surgeons) are doctors that specialize in the care of your bones, joints, ligaments, nerves, and tendons (the tissue that connects bones and joints).
 This is known as the “musculoskeletal system”.
 There are more than 200 bones in the human body, so this is certainly a specialty that’s in demand.

 Orthopedists diagnose and treat injuries resulting from physical or sports activities.
 They also help manage conditions that worsen over time.
 Joints that have dislocated.
 Back or hip pain.
 Arthritis – a disease that affects the joints and affects half of seniors age 65 and older.
 All of these common illnesses, whether acute, chronic, or degenerative, belong under the umbrella of orthopedics.
 Orthopedic doctors in Dallas also help patients with pain and discomfort from overuse injuries (using a muscle or joint too often).
-Our orthopedist doctors at SPORT Orthopedics + Rehabilitation offer their orthopedic expertise to those in the Dallas and Frisco areas.
+Our orthopedist doctors at SPORT Orthopedics + Physical Therapy offer their orthopedic expertise to those in the Dallas and Frisco areas.
 To schedule an appointment with us, please call 469-200-2832.

 What Does an Orthopedist Specialize in?